-To lower the death rate among the POWs, the Japanese opened a new camp at Cabanatuan.
-Walter was transferred to the camp when it opened.
 After arriving in the camp, Walter became ill and was put into “Zero Ward.”
-This was the name for the camp hospital and got its name since it was missed when the buildings were being counted.
+This was the name of the camp hospital and got its name since it was missed when the buildings were being counted.
 The Japanese fearing that they would become ill avoided the area and put up a fence around it.

 According to the final report on the 192nd Tank Battalion written by 1st Lt.
 Jacques Merrifield, T/5 Walter E. Robey died of dysentery on June 7, 1942.
 The report kept by the medical staff at the hospital reported that he was the 49 POW to die in the camp and that his time of death was approximately 6:00 P.M. and was buried in the camp cemetery.

 During July, his family received a second letter from the War Department.
 The following is an excerpt from it.